StevenTammen/bibledocs.org/content/questions-and-answers/self-generated/college-parachurch-groups.md

 Would it be wise for an alcoholic to search for someone to help them on their path to sobriety in a bar full of drunk people?

-In the same way, if you are looking for excellent Christian fellowship -- friends who understand what spiritual growth, progress and production is really all about and are determined to do that which Christ has planned for them -- the best place to look for them is not among lukewarm parachurch groups.
+In the same way, if you are looking for excellent Christian fellowship -- friends who understand what spiritual growth, progress and production is really all about and are determined to do that which Christ has planned for them -- the best place to look for them is not among the people that compose lukewarm parachurch groups.
+(Recall that while it is not fair to pre-judge each and every parachurch group before personally observing them -- that is, every group is different, and must be individually evaluated before truly knowing in a specific case -- it is in fact possible to generalize and say that many and probably even most can be fairly characterized as lukewarm).

 You should feel no shame in turning elsewhere in search of meaningful Christian fellowship -- including (although certainly not limited to) internet options.
-Supporting one another in the Body of Christ is important, to be sure, but don't let lukewarm groups convince you that there is something wrong with things that aren't in-person and local.
+Supporting one another in the Body of Christ is important, to be sure, but don't let certain lukewarm groups convince you that there is something wrong with things that aren't in-person and geographically local.
 Scripture says this nowhere, and in fact, now that technology allows for us to be globally interconnected, the onus is on them to prove why there is something wrong with embracing the new opportunities that allow us to communicate the truth and enjoy each other's company in more ways than ever before.

 To put things bluntly, there is nothing wrong with doing things all online.
 There is also nothing wrong with doing things all in-person, or in some combination of the two that splits the difference.
 There is a problem when lukewarm in-person groups lay heavy guilt-trips upon people doing things all online to try and make them drink the group's lukewarm kool-aid.